Skew-Brauer graph algebras: Skew-Brauer graph algebras and trivial extension of skew-gentle algebras

 \subsection{The trivial extension of a skew-gentle algebra}

-In this section we state a relation between trivial extension of skew gentle algebras and a subfamily of skew-Brauer graph algebras.
-To do that, we follow the construction of the generalized ribbon graph given in \cite[Remark 3.4]{LSV}.
+In this section, we state a relation between trivial extension of skew-gentle algebras and a subfamily of skew-Brauer graph algebras.
+To do that, we adapt the construction of generalized ribbon graphs given in \cite[Remark 3.4]{LSV}.
+In particular, we recall the definition of $sp$-maximal paths, which generalizes the notion of maximal paths in algebras defined by non-admissible quiver presentations.

-Given a $A=KQ/I$ skew-gentle algebra with a set of special vertices $Sp$, we say that a path $p$ in $Q$ is $sp$-maximal if $p\alpha=\alpha p=0$ in $A$ for every arrow $\alpha$ in $Q$ that is not a special loop and if $s(p)$ (or $t(p)$) is a special vertex then the first arrow ( resp. or the last arrow) is the special loop attached to it.
+Given a skew-gentle algebra $A=\SG$, we say that a path $p\neq 0$ in $A$ is $sp$-maximal if $p\alpha=\alpha p=0$ in $A$ for every arrow $\alpha$ in $Q$ that is not a special loop, and if $s(p)$ (resp. $t(p)$) is a special vertex then the first arrow (resp. the last arrow) of $p$ is the special loop attached to it.

+Notice that, given a skew-gentle algebra $A=\SG$, $f=f^k$ modulo $I$ for any special loop $f$ and for any $k\in\mathbb N$.
+Therefore, we can assume without loss of generality that if a path $p$ contains a special loop, the exponent of $f$ is one.